selimslab/selimslab.github.io/_NOTES/social-sciences/history/121st-century.md

 Agriculture, first settlements, cities, religions, kingdoms, wars, explorations, and technological advances followed, bringing us to today.

-If we take the end of last glacial period ~12 000 years ago as year 0, now is the year 12 024, 121st century.
+If we take the end of last glacial period ~12 000 years ago as year 0, now is the year 12 024.
+And we are in the 121st century of Human Era, not 21st

-Numbers are centuries, each dot is a decade
+Each dot is a decade

 {% include timegrid.html %}